Blizzard/node-rdkafka/README.md

 |`client.createPartitions(topicName, desiredPartitions, timeout, cb)` | Create partitions until the topic has the desired number of partitions. |

 Check the tests for an example of how to use this API!

+# Updating librdkafka version

+The librdkafka should be periodically updated to the latest release in https://github.com/edenhill/librdkafka/releases

+Steps to update:
+1. Update the `librdkafka` property in `package.json` to the desired version.

+1. Update the librdkafka git submodule to that versions release commit (example below)

+    ```bash
+    cd deps/librdkafka
+    git checkout 77a013b7a2611f7bdc091afa1e56b1a46d1c52f5 # for version 1.70
+    ```

+1. Update `config.d.ts` and `errors.d.ts` TypeScript definitions by running:
+    ```bash
+    node ci/librdkafka-defs-generator.js
+    ```
+    Note: This is ran automatically during CI flows but it's good to run it during the version upgrade pull request.

+1. Run `npm install` to build with the new version and fix any build errors that occur.

+1. Run unit tests: `npm run test`

+1. Run end to end tests: `npm run test:e2e`.
+This requires running kafka & zookeeper locally.

+1. Update the version numbers referenced in this readme file to the new version.